trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 >
 > For example, given S = [12, 1, 61, 5, 9, 2] and k = 24, return [12, 9, 2, 1] since it sums up to 24.

+### May 27, 2019 \[Medium\]
+---
+> **Question:** Given a multiset of integers, return whether it can be partitioned into two subsets whose sums are the same.
+>
+> For example, given the multiset {15, 5, 20, 10, 35, 15, 10}, it would return true, since we can split it up into {15, 5, 10, 15, 10} and {20, 35}, which both add up to 55.
+>
+> Given the multiset {15, 5, 20, 10, 35}, it would return false, since we can't split it up into two subsets that add up to the same sum.

 -->

+### May 26, 2019 \[Medium\] Tic-Tac-Toe game
+---
+> **Questions:** Implementation of Tic-Tac-Toe game.
+Rules of the Game:
+>
+> - The game is to be played between two people.
+One of the player chooses ‘O’ and the other ‘X’ to mark their respective cells.
+> - The game starts with one of the players and the game ends when one of the players has one whole row/ column/ diagonal filled with his/her respective character (‘O’ or ‘X’).
+> - If no one wins, then the game is said to be draw.

 ### May 25, 2019 \[Easy\] Run-length Encoding
 ---